dlab-projects/iuse-documentation/docs-to-markdown-test.md

 The non-public documents are in private repositories for some of the connector courses.
 The faculty makes them restricted to store the answer keys, etc. Therefore, there can be two repositories for each class.
 One is available to everyone and one is kept private for instructors.

-## An example of a Domain Connector Course
+## An example of a Domain Connector Course {#an-example-of-a-domain-connector-course}

 Faculty select how to share their course materials (syllabus, slides, etc).
 This may include: